 Sometimes, when writing this blog, I forget that people just want something easy.
 I normally put the more elaborate or special occasion dishes that we make, but really, the everyday food is just as good, just not quite as fancy.

-This stew can be made with puy lentils, which many would class the ‘king of lentils’ (they are rather nice), I feel that green lentils make a good substitute.
+This stew can be made with puy lentils, which many would class as the best, I feel that green lentils make a good substitute (and are cheaper).
 The lemon, chilli and coriander give the stew a lift, making it great for this time of year (its springtime in Britain).

 Like so many recipes, this could be used as a side dish, but for me, it deserves to be center stage.
 Adding the potatoes means this is a definite main course filler.